openstack/rally/doc/source/concepts.rst

 Creation
 ^^^^^^^^

-Inherit a class for you plugin from base class for scenario, runner or context depends on what type of plugin you want create.
+Inherit a class for your plugin from base class for scenario, runner or context depends on what type of plugin you want create.

 See more information about `scenarios <ScenariosDevelopment>`_, `runnres <RunnersDevelopment>`_ and `contexts <ContextDevelopment>`_ creation.